 For those reasons, I wouldn’t recommend using GDI as a user OR as an income generation platform.
 If you are really interested to make money online, it’s better to become an affiliate with reputable companies who are innovative and creative in the web hosting niche.
 They are more resourceful, they pay better and they will keep your business afloat for a very long time.

-I hope this review has provided good insights about joining Global Domains International.
+I hope this review has provided good insights into joining Global Domains International.
 If you have any thoughts/questions or experience about this company, please leave them in the comment space below.